-- (d) the appointment or revocation of trustees under section 31. - (2) The chief executive must lodge for registration with the chief executive (lands) a document evidencing the matter the subject of the regulation. - (3) The document must- - (a) be lodged as soon as practicable after the regulation is made; and - (b) comply with any requirements of the chief executive (lands). - (4) If the dedication, revocation, amalgamation or other change to a protected area affects a part of a lot within the meaning of the Land Act 1994, the document lodged must be accompanied by a plan of subdivision for the change.
+- (d) the appointment or revocation of trustees under section 31. - (2) The chief executive must lodge for registration with the registrar of titles a document evidencing the matter the subject of the regulation. - (3) The document must- - (a) be lodged as soon as practicable after the regulation is made; and - (b) comply with any requirements of the registrar of titles. - (4) If the dedication, revocation, amalgamation or other change to a protected area affects a part of a lot within the meaning of the Land Act 1994, the document lodged must be accompanied by a plan of subdivision for the change.